 The Board of Directors has overall responsibility for the establishment and oversight of the risk management framework.
-The Board of Directors has established the Finance Audit and Risk Committee, which is responsible for developing and monitoring risk management policies.
-The Finance Audit and Risk Committee consists entirely of non-executive directors and reports regularly to the full Board of Directors on its activities.
+The Board of Directors has established the

+Risk Committee, which is responsible for developing and monitoring risk management policies.
+The Risk Committee consists entirely of non-executive directors and reports regularly to the full Board of Directors on its activities.

 Risk management policies are established to identify and analyse the risks faced by the company, to set appropriate risk limits and controls, and to monitor risks and adherence to limits.
 Risk management policies and systems are reviewed regularly to reflect changes in market conditions and the company's activities.
-The company, through training and management standards and procedures, aims to develop a disciplined and constructive control environment in which all employees understand their roles and obligations.
+The company, through training and management standards and procedures, aims to develop a disciplined and constructive risk culture in which all employees understand their roles and obligations.

-The Finance Audit and Risk Committee is responsible for monitoring compliance with the company's risk management policies and procedures and reviews the adequacy of the risk management framework in relation to the risks faced by the company.
-The Finance Audit and Risk Committee are assisted in its oversight role by internal audit.
-Internal audit undertakes both regular and ad hoc reviews of risk management controls and procedures, the results of which are reported through the Finance Audit and Risk Committee to the Board of Directors.
+The Audit and Compliance Committee is responsible for monitoring compliance with the company's risk management policies and procedures and reviews the adequacy of the risk management framework in relation to the risks faced by the company.
+The Audit and Compliance Committee is assisted in its oversight role by internal audit.
+Internal audit undertakes both regular and ad hoc reviews of risk management controls and procedures, the results of which are reported through the Audit and Compliance Committee to the Board of Directors.